stochsd/stochsd/README.md

 ## What does the program do

-StochSD is a stochastic simulation application, primarily developed to introduce statistical pos-analysis from multiple simulations.
+StochSD is a stochastic simulation application, primarily developed to introduce statistical post-analysis from multiple simulations.

 ## How to run the software